Viraj-Sonavane/Data-Structures-Algorithms/Projects/Project 1/Part1/README.md

 ----------------------------------------------------------------------------------

-#### Problem 1: QuickSort must sort suffixes of the input string S in alphabetical order.
-Instead of storing each suffix separately, and swapping suffixes (strings), it will access suffixes of S indirectly via indices that are stored in indices.
+#### Problem 1: QuickSort must sort suffixes of the input string S in alphabetical order.Instead of storing each suffix separately, and swapping suffixes (strings), it will access suffixes of S indirectly via indices that are stored in indices.
 The indices of suffixes represent the starting positions of suffixes in S. Use partition function.

 #### Problem 2: Insertion must sort suffixes of the input string S in alphabetical order.
 The function will sort the suffixes of S by calling lessThan function and swapping positions of the suffixes.

 #### Problem 3: Selection, You will use Insertion sort that sorts suffixes using their indices and partition.
 Use cout to print out the index of the k-th smallest suffix of S in alphabetical order.